 Job done.
 Let’s go touring.

 Expect to compromise on at least one (but likely a few) of the following:

-- Your car’s equipment levels.
+- Your 4WD’s equipment levels.

-- Your van’s equipment levels.
+- Your caravan’s equipment levels.

-- Your choice of car.
+- Your choice of 4WD.

-- Your choice of van.
+- Your choice of caravan.

 Why I Wrote This Guide.